 The Graduate College manages the Graduate Assistance/Associate Manual and provides information that a student, faculty, or staff member would need to know about Graduate Assistant/Associate (GA) appointments at the University of Arizona.

-As stated in the Graduate Assistance/Associate Manual, a GA who is appointed during the Fall and/or Spring academic semesters will receive a reduction in the tuition amount which is dependent on FTE, enrollment, and dates of the appointment contract.
+As stated in the Graduate Assistance/Associate Manual, a GA who is appointed during the Fall and/or Spring academic semesters will receive a reduction in the tuition amount which is dependent on Full-time Equivalent (FTE), enrollment, and dates of the appointment contract.
 The University of Arizona will cover the single student Campus Health insurance premium charges for a GA during their appointment.

 How to Prevent Late Charges for Pending GA Benefits